mainegreen/tFPDF/README.md

 which is a collection of all the properties you might wish to set when writing a cell, it can be significantly easier to code consistent cell calls as well as understanding why a cell looks like it does when output.
 Additionally color management has been improved with the Color class and a ColorsEnum object providing some base colors to use.
+Additionally this targets PHP 8.1 and so is strongly typed uses enums and class constants to reduce data type exceptions.
+Currently the library focuses on text enhancements only, and I would expect it's primary usage would be in report building, though anything tFPDF can do, this can do.

 Consider the following using the old library, where $pdf is an instance of \tfpdf: